Mbaamir/web3-react-mui-sc/README.md

 # CRA Template - React@18.1.0, Typescript, MUI, Styled Components,

-This project is configured to run react 18 with Typescript, MUI with a styled components engine.
+This project is configured to run Web 3 Apps with React 18 with Typescript, MUI with a styled components engine.
-Happy Hacking
+Happy Hacking!

 # Getting Started with Create React App